jalogan/jalogan.github.io/_projects/entropy_of_sphere_packing.md

    - Track how frequently these exchanges occur and use that to estimate the entropy contribution.
    - Use **persistent homology** techniques to quantify the number of distinct adjacency matrices consistent with a given $$ Z $$.

+{% endcomment %}

-By combining these two computations, they obtain a complete measure of entropy.
+By combining these two computations, we obtain a complete measure of entropy.

-### **Results and Key Insights**
-- **Packing disorder contains hidden structure:** Even random packings exhibit local motifs appearing more frequently than expected.
-- **Different packings with the same average coordination number can have different entropy:** The adjacency matrix structure determines entropy beyond simple coordination counting.
-- **A new classification scheme for disordered packings:** Traditional metrics like packing fraction are insufficient; entropy-based classification provides deeper insight.

-### **Why This Matters for Future Research**
+### **Summary and Future Research**
-This study lays the foundation for applying **statistical mechanics to non-equilibrium, jammed, and disordered materials**.
-It has implications for:
+- We proposed a statistical mechanical description of sphere packings based on treating the  coordination number $$Z$$ as a macroscopic thermodynamic parameter, and  identified two contributions to the packing entropy: geometric and topological.
+They correspond to the statistical weight of a particular topological configuration, and the number of non-equivalent arrangements, respectively.
+- An important difference of our approach is that it is built entirely within the framework of equilibrium statistical mechanics, and does not impose a requirement on the individual configurations to be jammed.
+- Our results are directly applicable to systems with tensile short-range forces, such as sticky spherical colloids.
+- We developed an MC scheme to compute the geometric and topological entropies of isostatic packings in both 2D and 3D.

+The work has implications for:
-- **Glassy Systems:** Understanding configurational entropy in amorphous solids.
+- **Glassy Systems:**
-- **Granular Media:** Characterizing mechanically stable packings.
+- **Granular Media:**
-- **Colloidal Assembly:** Predicting self-organization in soft matter physics.
+- **Colloidal Assembly:**

-### **Final Thoughts**
-Logan and Tkachenko’s work is a significant step forward in understanding entropy in disordered systems.
-By introducing **geometric and topological entropy** as distinct but complementary measures, they provide a framework that captures both **local and global disorder** in a way that previous methods could not.
-Their new simulation techniques further enhance our ability to explore and classify packings, opening the door to future research in soft matter physics, statistical mechanics, and beyond.

-Next time you see a pile of stacked oranges at the store or think about how atoms arrange in a glass, remember: it’s not just about how dense the packing is, but also how its **local structure and global connectivity** contribute to the overall entropy of the system!